 “Automatic enrolment has been an extraordinary success, transforming pension saving and improving the retirement prospects of more than 10 million workers already.’’
-So said Pensions Minister Guy Opperman of the government’s pension auto enrolment regulations in April this year.
+So said Pensions Minister Guy Opperman of the government’s pension auto enrolment regulations in April 2019.

 It is really encouraging that so many employers have embraced auto enrolment, enabling many employees to start saving for their retirement for the first time.